In the middle of all my Memorial Day shopping and party plans, I heard something so poignant, so true and so profound…

 They sailed on.

-Days and weeks went by and as the country watched the conflict escalated.
+After my husband’s ship sailed away, days and weeks went by, and as the country watched with rapt attention—the conflict escalated.

 One day I arrived at work to see terrifying night-time pictures flashing across the national news with bomb after bomb and explosion after explosion….